Malharhak/imageManager/README.md

 		"player" : "characters/player.png"
     }

-.
-Fill the imageManager with your images
+2. Fill the imageManager with your images imageManager.pushImages(myImages)
-	imageManager.pushImages(myImages)

-.
-Check if the images are loaded :
-	imageManager.isLoaded(); // True if loading is finished, else false
+3. Check if the images are loaded : imageManager.isLoaded(); // True if loading is finished, else false

-.
-If your images are loaded, use them !
+4. If your images are loaded, use them ! imageManager.get('player');
-	imageManager.get('player');

-Note that you can access an image's width/height with imageManager.get('image').width;
+*Note that you can access an image's width/height with imageManager.get('image').width*